anishbista60/anishbista/README.md

 </div>

-### <div align="center">I'm Anish Bista, a passinate Devops Learner originally from nepal👨‍💻 Iam b.tech second year student at CMR INSTITUTE OF TECHNOLOGY, Banglore,India 🚀</div>
+### <div align="center">Hello 👋 everyone myself Anish Bista a passionate learner looking for opportunity in Devops and Cloud ☁️</div>

-- 🔭 I’m currently Student
+- 🔭 I’m Student.

-- 🌱 I’m currently learning Golang with the aim to contribute in CNCF
+- 🌱 I’m currently learning kubernetes and Golang deeply.

+- 🌱 I'm Contributer of Kubevirt which is CNCF incubating Project.

-- ❓ Ask me about anything related to Devops
+- ❓ Ask me about anything related to Devops , Cloud and CNCF.

 - ⚡ Fun fact: I am always funny and try alot to make someone laugh